 defend with one move, not two.
 Give the driver behind enough time to react to any

 blocking maneuver.
-Moving back onto the racing line under breaking is allowed if there
+Moving back onto the racing line under braking is allowed if there is

-is at least one car length between you and the car behind.
-As a driver defending it is
+at least one car length between you and the car behind.
+As a driver defending it is your